ryanhugh/coursepro/README.md

 #### gulp spider [-neu][-gatech][-brown][-swarthmore] [ etc...]
 Scrapes the data from a specific college.
 Tees the output to a file, but you still might want to use `| tee log.log`.
 Takes anywhere from 20 min to a couple hours to run, totally depends on the college.
 NEU takes about 1 hour.

+# Adding support for another college

+Right now we have scrapers for Ellucian's Banner product and can support any college that uses that system.
+If your school uses this, we can add support for them pretty fast.
+Send me a link your registration system!
+Check differentCollegeUrls.js for some examples.

+If they use something else, we would have to write scrapers for that system and it would take more effort.

 # More READMEs

 This is the top level readme, there are more READMEs talking about more spefic things in the folders.

+Let me know if you have any questions about anything!
+I can totally explain stuff in more detail than the READMEs do.